Aqua6623/Block-Killer/README.md

 3 | 2 | 6
 4 | 4 | -

-Some spin clears that meet other specific conditions can be weakened, so that the attack equivalent they produce is equal to that of non-spin clears.
+Some spin clears that meet other specific conditions can be weakened, so that the attack value they produce is equal to that of non-spin clears.
 These clears is counted as a Mini clear.

 There may be a situation when a non-spin clear with >4 lines or a spin clear with >3 lines.
 In this case, the extra lines will not provide attacks, but only add offset values ​​equal to the number of extra lines.
-When defending, the offset value takes precedence over the attack, offsets the attack equivalent at a 1:1 ratio, and cannot be considered as an attack equivalent; when attacking, the offset value immediately becomes invalid.
+When defending, the offset value takes precedence over the attack, offsets the attack value at a 1:1 ratio, and cannot be considered as an attack value; when attacking, the offset value immediately becomes invalid.

-\-

 Players can also increase their attack by performing combos - placing blocks to clear lines continuously.
 The combo count starts at 1 when a line is cleared, and resets to 0 if the blocks do not clear any line.